sajib925/Wildlife-Conservation-Monitoring-Assignment/README.md

   - Solve all assignment questions

 ## 🐘 Database: PostgreSQL
 This project is made for PostgreSQL.
-You can run it using pgAdmin or the PostgreSQL terminal (psql).

 ## ✅ What’s Included:
 - Creating tables with primary and foreign keys